makrai/notes/kratzer88-stage-level-individual-level-pred.md

 We are looking for an Interpretation of (97) that makes sure that the set of spatiotemporal tocattons s8tisfying (97) constitutes an appropriate domain of quantification.
 A requirement of this kind is
-- needed In Y.i�W OL JJe.nt�.JJ�� l�� :��n Megan_spots Bubo, it is
+- needed In Y.iaW OL JJe.nta.JJaa laa :aan Megan_spots Bubo, it is
 usually night_ or _Megan has spotted Bubo twtce-. w_e k_now ttief 8 domain of quzmttftcation ts never appropriate If there ere part-whole relationships holding among its members.
 There are two part-whole relationships to watch out for tn our case.
 The rtrst one Is spatial In